Nuvei/nuvei-plugin-woocommerce/readme.txt

 == Changelog ==

 = 3.13.4 =
-* We reverted the prePayment logic for the payment methods with personal pay buttons.
+* We reverted the prePayment logic for the payment methods with its own pay buttons.
 * When search for SDK Order by DMN data, use the Transaction ID.
 * In Advanced settings were added two options to change the position of Gpay and ApplePay buttons.